-Martin is subject leader for Multidisciplinary Arts and course leader for Contemporary Arts Practice, in the field of Art within the School of Art and Design.
+Martin is subject leader for Multidisciplinary Arts and course leader for Creative Arts Practice, in the field of Art within the School of Art and Design.

 Martin’s teaching specialism is photography and digital media.